-Stratton recalls that none of the men were sleeping.
-The Arizona had reveille every morning at 5 AM.
-They ate breakfast every morning at 7 AM.
-No one was asleep.
-He states that the idea that everyone was asleep at the start of the attack is, "a bunch of crap for the history books."
+Donald Stratton recalls that none of the men were sleeping [Annotator's Note: when the Japanese attack on Pearl Harbor began on the morning of 7 December 1941].
+The USS Arizona (BB-39) had reveille every morning at five then they ate breakfast at seven.
+Stratton states that the idea that everyone was asleep at the start of the attack is "a bunch of crap for the history books."
 No one could be ashore past one o'clock in the morning.
 Stratton knew of no one who was asleep when the attack started.
 He had just finished breakfast in the 6th casemate.
 Stratton's locker was in a passage way between the No. 1 and No. 2 casemates.
 He had picked up some oranges for his buddy Karl Nelson.
 Nelson had been in sick bay; Nelson did not make it.
 Sailors were yelling on the bow of the deck.
 Stratton went up to check it out and saw one of the water towers get shot up.
 He saw the plane peel away and that is when he realized that Pearl Harbor was under attack.
 He was on the deck above the bridge.
 He crawled up the ladders and got in the director.
 Stratton was the sight man for the director.
 He broke the locks on some of the ammunition boxes near the guns so they could start shooting.
 He could look down on the deck and see all of the soldiers.
-Stratton saw everyone getting hit.
-He witnessed the Oklahoma take a few torpedoes.
-He also saw the Tennessee and West Virginia get hit.
+He saw everyone getting hit.
+He witnessed the USS Oklahoma (BB-37) take a few torpedoes.
+He also saw the USS Tennessee (BB-43) and USS West Virginia (BB-48) get hit.
 It was a very confusing situation.
-There was a repair ship next to the Arizona.
-The broadside guns were manned by the marines.
+There was a repair ship Annotator's Note: the USS Vestal (AR-4)] next to the Arizona.
+The broadside guns were manned by the Marines.
 The dive bombers, the strafers, and the high altitude bombers were giving the gunners the most problems.
-Stratton notes that five inch guns were pretty big.
-They had problems that morning aiming at the high altitude bombers.
-Stratton recalls that the initial bomb hit shook the ship like a dog would shake a rat.
-It blew 110 feet of the bow of the ship clear off.
+The five inch guns were pretty big and they had problems aiming at the high altitude bombers.
+The initial bomb hit shook the ship and blew 110 feet of the bow off.
 The Arizona burned for three and a half days after that.
 A million pounds of ammunition exploded, along with aviation gas and fuel oil.
 It was a horrible day.
-Stratton was inside of that director.
-It protected him a little bit.
-He got caught in the fireball with no place to go, it seemed like forever and then the flames died down.
+Stratton was inside of the director which protected him a little.
+He got caught in the fireball with no place to go.
+It seemed like forever and then the flames died down.
 Instantly there was smoke everywhere.
-Stratton got a man on the Vestal's attention.
+Stratton got a man [Annotator's Note: Chief Boatswain's Mate Joseph L. George] on the USS Vestal (AR-4)'s attention.
 He threw them a line and they tied it off on the Arizona.
-Stratton climbed hand over hand to the Vestal on that strip of rope; afterwards he was burnt.
+Stratton climbed hand over hand to the Vestal on the rope; afterwards he was burnt.
 Six of them went across that line; Stratton is the only person left.
-He suffered sixty to seventy percent burn wounds over his body.
-He just pulled the skin off that was no good.
+He suffered 60 to 70 percent burns over his body.
+He pulled the skin off that was no good.
 He was positioned in the center of the ship.
-The Vestal was about seventy feet away.
-The rope was suspended forty five feet in the air.
-Stratton stayed on the Vestal for a little while because the Japanese were still attacking.
-He was finally put into a shore boat.
-It took them ashore and after that he was sent to the US Naval Hospital.
+The Vestal was about 70 feet away.
+The rope was suspended 45 feet in the air.
+Stratton stayed on the Vestal for a while because the Japanese were still attacking.
+He was finally put into a shore boat that took them ashore and after that he was sent to the naval hospital.
 He was in the hospital for about a year after Pearl Harbor.
 He got back to the United States on Christmas Day 1941.